qvdm/PasswordThing/docs/index.md

 without having to remember it.

-The downside is that you are now carrying a physical device that lets anyone with access to it (and knows its purpose) to log into your computer and/or password manager.
+The downside is that you are now carrying a physical device that lets anyone with access to it (and who knows its purpose) to log into your computer and/or password manager.

-Classic tradeof between security and convenience.
+This is an example of the classic tradeof between security and convenience.

 # Quick start